 Henry Moore (born Castleford, Yorkshire, England, 1898; died Much Hadham, Hertfordshire, England, August 31, 1986) was an artist and sculptor.
 He is best known for his large, metal sculptures of human figures.
 Children can view some of his works at: Henry Moore.

-Marcus Pfister (born Bern, Switzerland, 1960) writes books for children.
-He is well-known for his 1992 book Rainbow Fish.
+Marcus Pfister (born Bern, Switzerland, 1960) writes and illustrates books for children.
+He is well-known for his Rainbow Fish series, started in 1992.
+His works have been translated into 60 languages, and he has sold over 30 million copies.
 Children can visit his website at: Marcus Pfister.

-Pat Schories (born New York State, 1952) illustrates books for children.
+Pat Schories (born Batavia, New York, 1952) writes and illustrates books for children.
 She illustrates the Biscuit series and the Jack series.
 Children can visit her website at: Pat Schories.

 Vladimir Kosma Zworykin (born Murom, Russia, 1889; died Princeton, New Jersey, July 29, 1982) came to the United States in 1919.
 In 1920 he headed a Westinghouse Electric Company team and developed the television camera and picture tube.
 He was also very important in research leading to the electron microscope.
 Idea: Children certainly enjoy television.
 They could record how much television they watch in a week.